 You will find the dark rye bread and butter served with many other meals which are a popular Nordic bread where it is baked by burying near the hot spring.
 They are sweet and is available in most of the grocery stores.

-The hot dog is very popular in Iceland.
+The hot dog is very popular in Icelandic food.
 Get yourself hooked up at Baejarins Beztu Pylsur, to enjoy the best of iconic lamb and pork hot dogs.
 It is a small hot dog stand in Reykjavik but Iceland’s most popular restaurant.
 It has been serving good hotdogs since 1937.

 It is seabird which is usually smoked or boiled in milk.
-Like the national dish Hakarl, it is another dish not widely consumed.
-It is one of the delicacies on the menus throughout the country.
+As the national dish Hakarl, it is another dish not widely consumed.
+It is one of the delicacies on the Icelandic food menus throughout the country.
 It tastes close to beef and has a distinct seafood taste.